-Trading of our class A common stock began on the Nasdaq Global Select Market, or Nasdaq, on September 15, 2021 under the trading symbol "GREE."
-On September 15, 2021, the closing sale price of our common stock as reported by Nasdaq was \$43.40.
+Trading of our class A common stock began on the Nasdaq Capital Market, or Nasdaq, on , 2021 under the trading symbol "GREE."
+On , 2021, the closing sale price of our common stock as reported by Nasdaq was \$

 Our class B common stock is not publicly traded.
-Holders of class A common stock and holders of class B common stock have substantially identical rights, except that holders of class A common stock are entitled to one vote per share and holders of class B common stock are entitled to ten votes per share.
-Holders of class A common stock and holders of class B common stock and holders of class B common stock vote together as a single class on all matters submitted to a vote of stockholders, unless otherwise required by law or our charter.
+Holders of class A common stock and holders of class B common stock have substantially identical rights, except that holders of class A common stock are entitled to one vote per share and holders of shares of class B common stock are entitled to ten votes per share.
+Holders of class A common stock and holders of class B common stock are entitled to a vote of stockholders, unless otherwise required by law or our charter.
 Each share of class B common stock may be converted into a share of class A common stock at any time at the election of the holder.